tiepdotme/serenade-wind/_posts/2020-10-05-harriet-rachel.md

 {% include sticky-note.html text="Reduce possessions" %}

-After 24 months of having written our goal on the [whiteboard](/posts/time-to-go-to-the-whiteboard/) on October 2018, we finally got a chance to get rid of all of our stuff.
+After 2 years of having written our goal on the [whiteboard](/posts/time-to-go-to-the-whiteboard/) on August 2018, we finally got a chance to get rid of all of our stuff.
 We have that light feeling that comes with an [empty backpack](/posts/sailing-around-the-world/) so we can begin to curate experiences and not possessions.

 So with our 7x7 sq ft of possessions, we are ready to pack it all in a POD and ship it to Florida in November at the end of hurricane season.